 A general rule is that reds can benefit the most from decanting.
 But using a chilled decanter for a Rosé or certain whites can enhance the flavors too.
-That’s especially true for less expensive wines.
+That is especially true for less expensive wines.
 Allowing them to breathe during decanting can help release their hidden aromas.
 Heavier whites, like oaked Chardonnay, should definitely undergo a quick decanting.

 Is Your Wine Fruity?

-On the other hand, a wine that offers notes of black fruits typically is full-bodied.
+On the other hand, a wine that offers notes of black fruits is typically full-bodied.
 These wines should be decanted.
 Here are dark fruit aromas that you can find in full-bodied wines: